Mar 11, 2014

 Golf is Green: Eco-Aspirations, Celebrations & The Masters a la Mode

-A week from now we'll be celebrating St. Patrick's Day, the yearly ode to Irishness, that brings Americans of all backgrounds together around heaping plates of corned beef and cabbage.
+Early next week we'll be celebrating St. Patrick's Day, Here in the US it's our yearly ode to Irishness, bringing Americans of all backgrounds together around heaping plates of corned beef and cabbage.
 We hold massive parades and host raucous parties.
 Many engage in lugubrious behavior... sometimes while dressed like leprechauns.

 The color green is of course, an indelible part of any contemporary St. Patrick's Day celebration.
-Food and drink... as well as a number of major lakes and rivers... are dyed an unlikely shade of lime on March 17th, as is just about anything/everything else one might imagine.
+Every year on March 17, one will encounter myriad items of food and drink... as well as a number of major lakes and rivers... dyed to an unlikely shade of lime.
+I won't even go into the greenifying of bacon, beards, bagels and beagles, but believe me that happens too.

 The thing is, green is a highly emotive color.
 Beyond a natural association with the Emerald Isle... and its primary patron saint... green evokes nature.
 It's a color that symbolizes rebirth, growth and the hopefulness of Spring.